 Prejudice and Pride our LGBTQ Artists-in-Residence

-This year we are marking 50 years since the partial decriminalisation of homosexuality with ‘Prejudice and Pride’, a year-long programme of celebration and activity.
-We’ve been working with two national artists in residence, Simona Piantieri and Michele D’Acosta, who have been given behind-the-scenes access to research the LGBTQ (lesbian, gay, bisexual, trans, queer) heritage of our places.
+In 2017 we marked 50 years since the partial decriminalisation of homosexuality with ‘Prejudice and Pride’, a year-long programme of celebration and activity.
+We worked with two national artists in residence, Simona Piantieri and Michele D’Acosta, who were given behind-the-scenes access to research the LGBTQ (lesbian, gay, bisexual, trans, queer) heritage of our places.

 They have visited sites across Britain talking to our staff and volunteers.
 From this research they have created three new films that investigate and reveal some of our LGBTQ histories, as well as exploring why it is so important that we have chosen to talk about this heritage this year.